 - Sign the interpellation with your name.

-- Send it to firstname.lastname@example.org, email@example.com and firstname.lastname@example.org and the person to whom the interpellation is addressed before the 19th of November, preferably as a pdf.
+- Send your interpellation to email@example.com, firstname.lastname@example.org and email@example.com and the person to whom the interpellation is directed before 21 April, preferably in the form of a PDF.

 What happens next?